About development coordination disorder (DCD)

 Development coordination disorder (DCD) is a developmental disorder that causes problems with movement and coordination.

-Children with DCD can find it hard to coordinate their bodies to do everyday tasks, like dressing themselves, writing neatly, running or riding a bike.
+Children and teenagers with DCD can find it hard to coordinate their bodies to do everyday tasks, like dressing themselves, writing neatly, running or riding a bike.
 This can make them seem clumsy or awkward.